 Remember we can't read minds so be “obvious” about the content on SlideShare.

 And… tease us.
 Tease us to click through.
 Try to tailor each page in your slide deck interesting enough to make us want to click through.

 The hallmark of a great presentations is one that makes us want to keep clicking.
 Mark Schaefer does it particularly well (with a good dose of humour) in this presentation:

-And remember to cut back on dot points – pare your content back to be just the essentials and keep each slide to just one or two key points.
+And remember to cut back on dot points – pull your content back to just the essentials and keep each slide to just one or two key points.